jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 enhanced scores or additional skills.

 All creatures have Persistence and Resilience scores.
-Generally, Persistence is calculated as the creature’s POW multiplied by 3 with a +10% bonus added and Resilience using the same formula but based on CON.
+Generally, Persistence is calculated as the creature's POW multiplied by 3 with a +10% bonus added and Resilience using the same formula but based on CON.
 Some creatures have higher or lower Persistence or Resilience values than these formulae generate, reflecting their innate nature.

 Where a creature is capable of using magic, the magical type it is skilled with is quoted, along with the appropriate skill value (Common Magic %, Pact and Lore %, and, for Sorcery, Sorcery (Grimoire) and Manipulation %).
-The spells the creature typically has are also listed but for custom designed creatures these can be varied, in line with the creature’s magical type.
+The spells the creature typically has are also listed but for custom designed creatures these can be varied, in line with the creature's magical type.

 Where a creature can fly (dragons, for example), or swim, two Movement rates are given, separated by a slash.
-The first Movement rate is the creature’s ground Movement; the second for flying or swimming, as appropriate.
+The first Movement rate is the creature's ground Movement; the second for flying or swimming, as appropriate.

-**Weapons**: The creature’s preferred and available attacks and/or Combat Styles are listed.
+**Weapons**: The creature's preferred and available attacks and/or Combat Styles are listed.
 Where a Combat Style is concerned, the weapons are noted and the respective sizes and reach listed.
 Where weapon and shield styles are listed, size and reach for the weapon and then the shield are separated by a slash.
 The AP/HP for the weapons are similarly listed in the same order.